-Section 3 - Assistants to the Chief Financial Officer
+Section 3 - Assistants to the Vice President of Financial Affairs

-Subsection A - Deputy Chief Financial Officer
+Subsection A - Vice President of Financial Affairs

 - 1. Duties and responsibilities of the Assistant Vice President of Financial Affairs are: - a.
 To perform duties assigned by the Vice President of Financial Affairs. - b.
 To assume the duties of the Vice President of Financial Affairs in their temporary absence or at their request. - c.
 To serve as: - i.
-Vice Chair of the Committee on Financial Affairs. - ii.
+Vice-Chair of the Committee on Financial Affairs - ii.
 Chair of the Committee on Emergency Funding - d.
 To oversee SGA spending practices and to alert the Legislature to any practices outside the intended purpose of SAF or against SGA funding standards. - e.
 To provide advice and counsel to SGA members on decisions pertaining to student group funding upon request. - f.
 To hold at least two office hours per week in the SGA office.